jayanthbalina/Tokyo-Olympic-Azure-Data_Engineering-Project/README.md

-The Tokyo Olympics dataset you're working with could contain a wide range of data related to the athletes, events, medals, countries, and other relevant aspects of the 2020 Tokyo Olympics.
+The Tokyo Olympics dataset that I am working with could contain a wide range of data related to the athletes, events, medals, countries, and other relevant aspects of the 2020 Tokyo Olympics.
 Here's a detailed description of the type of data typically included in such a dataset and how it aligns with your Azure data engineering project:

 1. Athletes Data
 Columns: Athlete ID, Athlete Name, Age, Gender, Nationality, Sport, Discipline.